Semicolons – Correct Use, Rules & Practice Sheet

 Giving a wink 😉

-Using a semicolon to give a wink in text messages or online communication is a playful way to add a touch of humour or lightheartedness.
+Using a semicolon to give a wink in text messages or online communication is a playful way to add a touch of humor or lightheartedness.
 The combination of a semicolon and a parenthesis (“😉“) mimics the gesture of winking, conveying a sense of friendliness, inside jokes, or subtle teasing.
 It functions as a digital shorthand that brings a personal touch to our online interactions, turning a simple punctuation mark into a symbol of camaraderie and shared understanding.

 Semicolons vs. commas